Last Updated on

 First, you need to know the exact amount you must pay to have the lien released.
 Check your credit report and look for your lien in the public records section.
 Once you know the amount of the lien listed on your credit report, contact the tax agency that issued the lien to make sure that this amount is accurate.

-Now that you know the exact amount of your lien, you need to take steps to pay off your tax debt.
+Now that you know the exact amount of your lien, you need to take steps to pay off your back taxes.
 If you have the money, you should pay off your debt in full at one time, which will allow your lien to be immediately released.

 If full payment isn’t possible, you should request a repayment plan.
 Once your debt has been paid, ask for written proof of repayment, which you will need when trying to remove the lien from your credit report.